JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 use the right function to dispose the returned `char*` with the right `free(..)` function call.

 Kotlin/Native comes with the `cinterop` tool, the tool generates bindings between C and Kotlin languages.
 It uses a `.def` file to specify a library headers to import.
-For more details you may check [Interop with C Libraries](interop-with-c.html) tutorial.
+The [Interop with C Libraries](interop-with-c.html) tutorial contains more details on that.
 We create the following `lib.def` file:

 <div class="sample" markdown="1" mode="c" theme="idea" data-highlight-only="1" auto-indent="false">